 Evidence #2.
 Percent Who Give.
 This is the number who give divided by the total number of members.
 Many donors require 100 percent participation.
 Why would someone less familiar with your organization, like a new donor or national foundation, be more committed than people close to it like board members?
 While the amount given by board members is important to your organization’s finances, to outside donors the percent that give according to their means is the critical evidence.

 Evidence #3.
 Attend Board Meetings.
 How many board members attend meetings regularly?
 Here is how this was reported in the corporate world, “In 2009, our Board met 10 times.
-In addition to meetings of the Board, directors attended meeting of individual Board committees.
+In addition to meetings of the Board, directors attended meetings of individual Board committees.
 In 2009, all of the directors attended at least 75 percent of the Board meetings and meetings of the Board committees . . .”

 Evidence #4.
 Committee Participation and Leadership.
 Board participation on committees supports the smooth functioning of your organization.
 It helps the board to do board business quickly and its future meetings.
 A Mylan Corporate Report provides a chart of directors and listed the Board committees to which they belonged on one axis.
 Instead of check-mark to designate participation, they used a “C” to indicate the chair and an “M” for members.
 Copying this format allows you to convey a lot of information in a small space.